 - It is used to treat or prevent bacterial infections.

 - It is used to treat eye swelling.

-- If you have any of these health problems: A fungal, TB (tuberculosis), or viral infection of the eye.
+- If your child has any of these health problems: A fungal infection, TB (tuberculosis), or viral infection of the eye.

 - Long-term use may raise the chance of cataracts or glaucoma.
 Talk with the doctor.

 - Have your child’s eye pressure checked if your child is on this drug for a long time.
 Talk with the doctor.

 - Do not have your child use longer than you have been told by your child’s doctor.